Carter scores 29 points, West Virginia beats Missouri 83-79 | FlamboroughReview.com

 BIG PICTURE

-Missouri: The Tigers seem to making progress in making adjustments with standout freshman Michael Porter out for season after back surgery.
+Missouri: The Tigers seem to be making progress in adjusting with standout freshman Michael Porter out for season after back surgery.

 West Virginia: The Mountaineers have won six in a row since a season-opening 88-65 loss to Texas A&M in Germany.